Effect of noise characterization on the detection of mHz stochastic gravitational waves: Multiple transfer function model

 Regarding the \gls{tm} acceleration noise present in the \gls{tm} interferometer, assuming no correlations within spacecraft, its components appear twice in each variable $\eta_{ij}$, as it involves the subtraction of the \gls{tm} interferometer $ij$ and $ji$, so that

-where $n_{ij,\mathrm{TM}}$ is the projection of the \gls{tm} jitter onto the sensitive axis and $\mathbf{D}_{ij}$ is the delay operator, which applies a delay $L_{ij}(t)$ equal to the light travel time between spacecraft $i$ and $j$.
+where $n_{ij,\mathrm{TM}}$ is the projection of the \gls{tm} jitter onto the sensitive axis and $\mathbf{D}_{ij}$ is the delay operator, which applies a delay $L_{ij}(t)$ equal to the light travel time from spacecraft $j$ to $i$.
 In the frequency domain, such an operator can be approximated by a complex phasor:

-This approximation holds if the delay variations in time can be neglected, for example, when considering orbits with almost right arms, or when considering durations short enough so that the approximation holds.
+This approximation holds if the delay variations in time can be neglected, for example, when considering orbits with constant arms, or when considering durations short enough so that the approximation holds.
 In this work, the former case applies, as we use Keplerian orbits at first order in eccentricity.
 With our choice of ordering, we have

 where we dropped the dependence on frequency and time to simplify the notation.

 Finally, the common transformation matrix $\mathbf{M}_{\eta \rightarrow d}$ is completely determined by the definition of second-generation Michelson \gls{tdi} variables~\cite{bayle_effect_2019,nam_tdi_2023}: